-- Fiscal year 2018 showed a strong gain in season pass sales. - After a less than average holiday week in December January, we recovered nicely with a solid February March with two weekends into April as well. - Wedding and banquet business continues to see an increase in revenue.
-This is due to alignment of pricing, update on contracts, and marketing efforts for exposure, which results in additional bookings. - Mountain biking continues to increase in growth slightly.
-The campground is remaining a strong source of revenue for summer months.
+- Fiscal year 2019 showed a strong gain in season pass sales. - After a strong holiday week in December and the first of January, Fiscal Year 2019 showed a slight gain in Daily Lift Ticket Sales in spite of the bitterly cold winter which was followed by rain in March. - Wedding and banquet business has seen a slight decrease in revenue.
+This is due to a few late cancellations of weddings and lower liquor revenues at the weddings that have been held. - Mountain biking continues to increase in growth as well as Mountain Biking programming. - The campground has remained a strong source of revenue for the summer months.